otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    Uses the instance tag of the retriever as the "receiver's instance tag".
 1. The Prekey Server removes the selected Prekey Messages from its storage.
 It doesn't delete neither the Client nor the Prekey Profiles.
+1. Client receives a "No Prekey Ensembles available" message.
+It displays its human-readable part.
+1. Client receives a "Prekey Ensemble Retrieval message":
+   1. Verifies that the receiver's instance tag of it is equal to its sender's instance tag.
 1. For each requested version, the Client receives the Prekey Ensembles and:
-   1. Checks that there are 'L' number of Prekey Emsembles as stated in the "Prekey Ensemble Retrieval" message.
+   1. Checks that there are `L` number of Prekey Emsembles as stated in the "Prekey Ensemble Retrieval message".
    1. Checks that there is at least one Client Profile, one Prekey Profile and one Prekey Message.
    1. Groups all Prekey Messages by instance tag.
 Subgroups the Client Profiles and Prekey Profiles from this group by the long-term public key.
    1. Validates all Prekey Ensembles:
       1. Checks that all the instance tags on the Prekey Ensemble's values are the same.